scrubbedha/Qubes_Drakvuf/README.md

 #### Scenarios Final Word

 Several thought-provoking scenarios indeed exist.
 However, the high technical hurdle needed to carry out such attacks provides some degree of reassurance.
-Although unlikely, they cannot be ignored especially if APTs or other nation-state actors fit within your threat model. @corcra's quote comes to mind: [https://nitter.net/corcra/status/605356172158332929](Your threat model is not my threat model but yours is cool too)
+Although unlikely, they cannot be ignored especially if APTs or other nation-state actors fit within your threat model. @corcra's quote comes to mind ["Your threat model is not my threat model but yours is cool too"](https://nitter.net/corcra/status/605356172158332929)

 Admittedly, a scenario 5 attack as described would be highly targeted and require a detailed prior understanding of the analysis software stack and security-focused OS the  target is using.
 If one finds themselves at the receiving end of such a sophisticated attack, it's reasonable to assume that surveilled in other, more cost effective effective ways.